MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts.md

 ### Build a MobileFirst Adapter

-To buid an adapter execute the following command from the adapter root folder
+To build an adapter, run the following command from the adapter's root folder:

 ```
 mfpdev adapter build
 ```

-This will generate a .adapter file at the `<AdapterName>/target` folder.
+This will generate a .adapter file at the **<AdapterName>/target** folder.

 ### Deploy a MobileFirst Adapter

-The following command will deploy the adapter to the default server.
+The following command will deploy the adapter to the default server:

 ```
 mfpdev adapter deploy
 ```

-To deploy to a different server use
+To deploy to a different server, use:

 ```
 mfpdev adapter deploy <server_name>
 ```

-### Execute a MobileFirst Adapter from the command line
+### Call a MobileFirst Adapter from the command line

-After an adapter is deployed it is possible to execute the adapter from the command line to test it's behavior with the command:
+After an adapter is deployed it is possible to call the adapter from the command line to test it's behavior with the command:

 ```
 mfpdev adapter call